Magic continuum in twisted bilayer square lattice with staggered flux: Single-layer continuum model

 \subsection{Review of staggered-flux square-lattice model}

 The Hamiltonian of the staggered-flux square-lattice model describes spinful fermions hopping on the square lattice that is divided into two sublattices $A$ and $B$:

 where $\sum_{\r\in A}$ is a summation over the sites in the sublattice $A$ and $\sum_{\r'\in n.n.}$ sums over the $B$-sublattice sites $\r'$ that are the nearest neighbors of $\r$.
 The subscript $\alpha$ is the spin index.
+The hopping amplitudes are shown in Fig. \ref{fig:uc}.
 This Hamiltonian describes fermions hopping in a background of staggered magnetic flux.
-The flux though each square plaquette is given by $\Phi=\pm 4\arctan (t/\Delta)$.
+The flux though each square plaquette is given by $\pm\Phi=\pm 4\arctan (t/\Delta)$.
 The signs of fluxes are opposite for neighboring plaquettes.

 The naive translations by one site along the $x$- and $y$-direction do not leave the Hamiltonian in Eq. \eqref{eq:lattice_ham} invariant.
-Such translations, when combined with an extra particles-hole transformation, become the symmetries of the Hamiltonian.
-We denote these spatial translations followed by a particles-hole transformation as $T_x$ and $T_y$.
+Such translations, when combined with an extra particle-hole transformation, become the symmetries of the Hamiltonian.
+We denote these spatial translations followed by a particle-hole transformation as $T_x$ and $T_y$.
 Similarly, the Hamiltonian has a mirror symmetry $\mathcal{M}_x$ that maps the site at $\r = (r_x, r_y )$ to the site at $\mathcal{M}_x \r \equiv (-r_x, r_y)$ and, at the same time, maps particles to holes.
 Moreover, the Hamiltonian has a time-reversal symmetry $\mathcal{T}$ and a plaquette-centered four-fold spatial rotation symmetry $\Rot$ that transform the sites following $\r \rightarrow \Rot \r \equiv (-r_y+1, r_x)$.
 The actions of these symmetries on the lattice fermions are given by

 where $\bm{\sigma} = (\sigma^1, \sigma^2, \sigma^3)$ acts in the $\SU(2)$-spin space and $\epsilon_{\r}$ takes value $1$ for sublattice $A$ and $- 1$ for sublattice $B$.
 The transformation laws for $f^\dagger$'s can be obtained by taking hermitian conjugate on both sides of the transformation laws above in \eqref{eq:micro_sym}.
 In the context of algebraic spin liquids, these transformations were initially introduced as the projective symmetry group acting on the fermionic spinons that couples to dynamical gauge fields \cite{wen2002quantum}.
 In this work, we view these transformations as the actual symmetry action on gauge-neutral fermions hopping on the staggered-flux square lattice.